Experience (n) – Practical contact with and observation of facts or events

 At Caplugs, we set ourselves apart by being there for our customers from the initial discussions to manufacturing, shipment and beyond.
 Our in-house team takes pride in each project and the relationships we forge with customers.

 “We're truly full service in the sense that we design the part, we design the tooling, we build the tooling and we run the tooling,” Sauer noted.
-“For the lion's share of what's happening for a custom project, we control that process, and that’s still an important capability.”
+“Controlling the detailed molding process remains a crucial capability.”

 With a belief in the cradle-to-grave model, if there are parts a team member worked on in 2002 that are still in production today, and something changes, they’ll still be responsible for that part.

-With over 75 years of experience handling tooling and manufacturing needs for customers across the United States and the globe, Caplugs is equipped to meet nearly all custom injection molding requests and deadlines.
+With over 75 years of experience handling tooling and manufacturing needs for customers across the United States and the globe, Caplugs is your supplier of choice, equipped to meet nearly all custom injection molding requests and deadlines.

-When your business requires custom parts at scale to protect valuable equipment, we are your supplier of choice.
+When your business requires custom injection molded parts at scale to protect valuable equipment, we are the plastic manufacturing company to call upon.
 With cost-efficient and in-house injection molding at our Buffalo, N.Y. and Erie, Pa. facilities, reducing lead times and meeting form and function requirements no longer needs to be a stressful process.
+Contact us today to get started on your next injection molding project made with custom tools.